 - Audience Name — This name will appear as a Custom Attribute in Braze containing all the selected profiles.

 - Activation Tag — This will be an identifier we send to Braze, so we can link it back to this activation at a later date if required.
-While not mandatory, this should be the same as the Audience Name above.
+While not mandatory, we recommend this be the same as the Audience Name above.

 - Select whether you want the activation to be Ongoing (i.e. hands-free, runs every day) and whether to Notify you when it runs.